-The African Harrier Hawk nests from June to November.
+They breed from June to November.
 The nest is a stick platform, about 75cm in diameter which is placed in the canopy of a tree or on a bush on a cliff face or in a small rock niche.
 The nest is lined with green sprigs.

 The call is a plaintive whistled su-eeee-oo or a high pitched wheep-wheep near the nest.